 - Profile models are not able to include categorical predictors or interactions.
 They generally show poorer performance compared to presence-absence or presence-background models.

-- Statistical models tend to be more sensitive to outliers and missing data compared to the machine learning models.
+- Statistical models tend to be more sensitive to outliers and missing data compared to learning models.
 But machine learning models are more sensitive to overfitting the data.

 - Maxent has an inbuilt process to avoid overfitting.

-- An advantage of machine learning models, is that they are able to handle large datasets.
+- An advantage of machine learning models is that they handle large datasets.

 - However, if you don’t have many occurrence points available, Maxent or a statistical model might work better.